Stanley A. McChrystal: Rolling Stone article and resignation

-In an article written by freelance journalist Michael Hastings ("The Runaway General", appearing in Rolling Stone magazine, July 8–22, 2010 issue), McChrystal and his staff mocked civilian government officials, including Joe Biden, National Security Advisor James L. Jones, US Ambassador to Afghanistan Karl W. Eikenberry, and Special Representative for Afghanistan and Pakistan Richard Holbrooke.
+In an article written by freelance journalist Michael Hastings ("The Runaway General", appearing in Rolling Stone magazine, July 8-22, 2010 issue), McChrystal and his staff mocked civilian government officials, including Joe Biden, national security advisor James L. Jones, US ambassador to Afghanistan Karl W. Eikenberry, and special representative for Afghanistan and Pakistan Richard Holbrooke.
 McChrystal was not quoted as being directly critical of the president or the president's policies, but several comments from his aides in the article reflected their perception of McChrystal's disappointment with President Obama after their first two meetings.

 According to Rolling Stone, McChrystal's staff was contacted prior to release of the article and did not deny the validity of the article, although senior members of his staff dispute this, and have accused Hastings in Army Times of exaggerating the seniority of aides quoted and breaking the off the record trust of private conversations between him and the aides.

 Hastings told Newsweek that he was quite clearly a reporter gathering material, and actually bemused at the degree to which soldiers freely spoke to him.
-A report by the Department of Defense inspector general finds "Not all of the events at issue occurred as reported in [Hastings'] article".
+A report by the Department of Defense inspector general finds "Not all of the events at issue occurred as reported in [Hastings's] article."

 The statements attributed to McChrystal and members of his staff drew the attention of the White House when McChrystal called Vice President Biden to apologize.
 McChrystal issued a written statement, saying:

 Biden's call to President Obama to tell him of the apology prompted Obama to request a copy of the profile and then to summon McChrystal to attend in person the president's monthly security team meeting at the White House in lieu of attending via secure video teleconference.
 During a meeting with Obama on June 23, two days before the article was released to newsstands and only one day after it was released online, McChrystal tendered his resignation, which the president accepted.
 Shortly thereafter, President Obama nominated General David Petraeus to replace McChrystal in his role as top commander in Afghanistan.

 Obama's statement on the topic began as follows: "Today I accepted Gen. Stanley McChrystal's resignation as commander of the International Security Assistance Force in Afghanistan.
 I did so with considerable regret, but also with certainty that it is the right thing for our mission in Afghanistan, for our military and for our country."

-Later that day McChrystal released the following statement:
+Later that day, McChrystal released the following statement: